 22. Look for the yellow “Family Certified” or Whistler Kids logos on places and spaces that are designated family-friendly, from restaurants to on-mountain runs and secret spots, like the Magic Castle and Tree Fort.

-23. The Family Après takes place every Monday and Wednesday evening from December until end of March at Whistler Olympic Plaza.
+23. The Family Après event takes place every Monday and Wednesday evening from December until end of March at Whistler Olympic Plaza.
 Kids can enjoy Canadian-themed activities and entertainment.
-This adds to the already popular outdoor skating available at Whistler Olympic Plaza.
+This adds to the already popular outdoor skating rink available at Whistler Olympic Plaza.

 24. Take a twirl and ice skate at the Whistler Olympic Plaza rink.
 The plaza is easy to find, look for the five Olympic rings, which are also a great photo spot.
 This outdoor rink is open daily and has a skate rental shop if you didn’t bring yours from home.

 The list of Whistler summer activities is long and may surprise you.
 Summer in Whistler has become as strong a season as the busy winter time.
 From hiking on trails to biking down mountains, paddling to swimming in mountain lakes, summer is a great time to visit Whistler.

 25. Go into the light at Vallea Lumina.
 This multi-media experience is like a magical night in the woods north of Whistler village.
 Lights, sounds and music casts spells and tell stories in the sky and on the trees and streams near Cougar Mountain.
 Wear sturdy shoes and prepare for some stairs and inclines.